MohamedAliMerali/React-18---Code-with-mosh/01 - Building components.md

       we can use warp the heading in braces {""}, howevere, it is not necessary because we are passing a static value*/}
     {/* <ListGroup /> */}
-    {/* we will get the error here, Ts compiler is telling us that this component expect 2 properties(items and heading) that we had not specify*/}
   </div>
 );
 ```